 Overview

-Click on the infographic for the key facts from this indicator group.
+Click on our infographic to see the key facts from this indicator set.

-- 66% of working age Glaswegians were employed in the year 2018/19, which was nearly 9% lower than in Scotland as a whole.
+• 72% of working age Glaswegians were employed in 2022, which was 2% lower than in Scotland as a whole.

 Economic inactivity, worklessness and unemployment

-- 30% of the working age population in Glasgow was economically inactive in 2018/19, which is considerably higher than the Scottish average.
+• 25% of the working age population in Glasgow was economically inactive in 2022, which is slightly higher than the Scottish average.

-- In 2018, 26% of households in Glasgow had no adults in employment.
-This figure is the highest rate among Scottish cities, within the Glasgow City Region and among UK cities.
+• In 2021, 24% of households in Glasgow had no adults in paid employment.
+This figure is the highest rate among Scottish and UK cities.

 Economic participation is recognised by economists, governments and policy makers as a key component of successful economies.
 Good quality employment provides a means for individuals to gain social and economic opportunities and to contribute constructively to society.
 The links between health and socioeconomic circumstance are well recognised.
 The WHO (World Health Organisation) report The Solid Facts – Social Determinants of Health (2003) noted that "unemployment puts health at risk" and goes on to underline that "unemployed people and their families suffer a substantially increased risk of premature death" and that "the health effects of unemployment are linked to both its psychological consequences and financial problems, especially debt".